Baise Guangxi, China Travel Guide

 This UNESCO-recognized geopark is a standout part of the region, famous for its spectacular karst landscapes.

 The continued growth of eco-tourism and geopark facilities in Leye and Fengshan counties increasingly draws visitors.
-While popular among domestic tourists, they are still relatively undiscovered by international travelers.
+While popular among domestic tourists, they are yet relatively undiscovered by international travelers.
 These areas represent emerging destinations.

 The Leye-Fengshan Global Geopark is a vast geological wonderland.